Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Results

-COSINE-100 is located at the Yangyang Underground Laboratory in South Korea with about 700\,m rock overburden~\cite{Adhikari:2018ljm,Adhikari:2019off}.
+COSINE-100 is located at the Yangyang Underground Laboratory in South Korea with a 700\,m rock overburden~\cite{Adhikari:2018ljm,Adhikari:2019off}.
 The experiment consists of eight low-background thallium-doped sodium iodide (NaI(Tl)) crystals arranged in a 4$\times$2 array with a total target mass of 106\,kg.
-The array is immersed in 2,200\,L of liquid scintillator used to identify events induced by radioactive backgrounds inside or outside the crystals~\cite{Adhikari:2020asl}.
-The liquid scintillator is surrounded by copper, lead, and plastic scintillators to reduce the background contribution from external radiation as well as cosmic-ray muons~\cite{Prihtiadi:2017inr}.
+The array is immersed in 2,200\,L of liquid scintillator used to identify events induced by radioactive background sources that are inside or outside the crystals~\cite{Adhikari:2020asl}.
+The liquid scintillator is surrounded by copper and lead shields, and plastic scintillators to reduce the background contribution from external radiation as well as tag and reject events associated with cosmic-ray muons~\cite{Prihtiadi:2017inr}.
 Each NaI(Tl) crystal is optically coupled to two photomultiplier tubes (PMTs) with the signals recorded as 8\,$\mu$s waveforms.
 A trigger is generated when a signal corresponding to one or more photoelectrons occurs in each PMT within a 200\,ns time window~\cite{Adhikari:2018fpo}.

-The analysis presented here utilizes the 1.7 years of data previously used for the first annual modulation search~\cite{Adhikari:2019off} and the background modeling with 1\,keV energy threshold~\cite{cosinebg2}.
-This data was acquired from October 21, 2016 to July 18, 2018.
-Three of the eight crystals were observed to have high noise rates in the region of interest (ROI) and so were excluded from the analysis, resulting in an effective data exposure of 97.7 kg$\cdot$year~\cite{Adhikari:2018ljm,Adhikari:2019off}.
+The analysis presented here utilizes 1.7 years of data, previously used for the first annual modulation search~\cite{Adhikari:2019off}, and background modeling with a 1\,keVee energy threshold~\cite{cosinebg2}.
+The data were acquired between October 21, 2016 and July 18, 2018.
+Three of the eight crystals were observed to have high noise rates in the region of interest (ROI) and were excluded from the analysis, resulting in an effective data exposure of 97.7 kg$\cdot$year~\cite{Adhikari:2018ljm,Adhikari:2019off}.